chiachio-pedro/alura_docker/README.md

 Just as "Namespaces" are responsible for isolating the container in the operating system, there is another concept responsible for managing the allocation of resources in each container, the "CGroups".

+## Usage:

+For the Docker container to work, it needs an image, an image that can be found locally or through Docker Hub.

+Main steps:

+- Reproduce Docker image from a locally made file struct or by cloning a repository.
+- Build the Docker image locally.
+- Start a new container based on the Docker image built in the last step.
+- Share that container through Docker Hub.

+NOTE: Docker containers are only running as they perform some task, if the task is terminated the container will also be terminated.

+Docker execution flow:

+Searches for the image locally -> Downloads the image if not found locally -> Validates the image hash -> Runs the container.

+What is a "hash"?

+Hash is a mathematical function that converts a file of any size into a fixed length code of letters and numbers.
+This data representation ends up serving as the file's "fingerprint".